TealFurnholm/Strain-Level_Metatranscriptome_Analysis/README.md

 <h2>The Complete Muscato Metatranscriptome Pipeline</h2>
+*WARNING!: the final code is not yet deposited, this warning will be removed and you'll see the link to the MUSCATO.zip file when its ready for your use.
+Thank you for your patience!

 <h3>Purpose:</h3>
 This pipeline was created so scientists could run the complete microbiome RNA-seq analysis in a single simplified process.